ZiyandaPetela/Student_Mental_Wellness_Academic_Support_System/SPECIFICATION.md

 * The system addresses the mental health challenges that students face, particularly during high-pressure periods such as exams.
 * By providing resources and personalized support, such as self-assessment tools and community forums, the system aims to foster a healthier learning environment and improve academic performance.
 * Additionally, it seeks to promote awareness of mental health resources and encourage students to prioritize their well-being, ultimately leading to better academic outcomes, higher retention rates, and enhanced engagement.
-* Finally, the system will measure its impact by tracking user feedback and academic performance metrics, ensuring continuous improvement and effectiveness in supporting students
+* The system will measure its impact by tracking user feedback and academic performance metrics, ensuring continuous improvement and effectiveness in supporting students
-* Collaboration with educational institutions will be key to integrating this system into existing support services, ensuring it effectively meets the diverse needs of students.
-My initial focus will be on incorporating the system into my current university, where I can tailor the resources and support to fit the specific needs of the student population.
-Engaging with university stakeholders, such as faculty, counselors, and student organizations, will be crucial in gaining support and insights for implementation.
 *  Furthermore, the system is designed to be adaptable and scalable, allowing it to cater to varying student populations across different educational contexts in the future.
+* Finally, My initial focus will be on incorporating the system into my current university, where I can tailor the resources and support to fit the specific needs of the student population.

 ## 2.0 Problem Statement
 * Students across educational institutions face significant mental health challenges that directly impact their academic performance, retention rates, and overall wellbeing.
 According to recent studies: